Gordonsville Business Directory

-Three floors of displays in an 1860 railroad hotel take the vistor back in time.
-The Georgian architecture with its verandas and second floor entry steps are reminiscent of Hotel days of a bygone era.
+Three floors of displays in an 1860 railroad hotel retakes visitors in time.
+The Georgian architecture with its verandas and second-floor entry steps are reminiscent of Hotel days of a bygone era.

 The Museum displays of period furnishings and surgical artifacts remind the visitor of the eras when the building served as a Hotel and then as a Battlefield Receiving Hospital-the scene of untold agony and death, the building survived the conflict and is the only Receiving Hospital still standing in Virginia.

 During the reconstruction period, the Gordonsville Receiving Hospital served the newly freed slaves as a Freedman's Bureau.
-On display are the original letters from the students to their teacher, court cases adjudicated in the building and other items pertaining to the period.
+On display are the original letters from the students to their teacher, court cases adjudicated in the building and other period items.